sebastian-claici/numerics/README.md

 This is not meant to be blazingly fast.
 For that, you want something like [faer](https://github.com/sarah-quinones/faer-rs), or better yet, just use [BLAS](https://www.netlib.org/blas/) if you have it available.

-Currently working on matrix decomposition methods, including:
+Currently working on:
-- [ ] Cholesky decomposition
-- [ ] LU decomposition
 - [ ] QR decomposition
+- [ ] Interpolation methods

+Previous work:
+- [X] Cholesky decomposition
+- [X] LU decomposition
-- [ ] Forward and backward substitution methods
+- [X] Forward and backward substitution methods
-- [ ] Full solvers
+- [X] Full solvers